-During the first half of 2024 and until the date of this MD&A, the Company entered into several short term promissory note agreements totalling \$1,555,000 with certain investors at an annual interest rate of 10% and maturing between June 29, 2024 and November 20, 2024.
-On February 2, 2024 and April 18, 2024, the amounts of \$1,110,000 and \$10,000 respectively were repaid from the previously outstanding balance of the promissory notes outstanding.
-The balance of promissory notes still payable by the Company as at the date of this MD&A, is \$1,945,000.
+During the first three quarters of 2024 and until the date of this MD&A, the Company entered into several short term promissory note agreements totalling \$2,116,300 with certain investors at an annual interest rate of 10% and maturing between June 29, 2024 and February 15, 2025.
+As of the date of this MD&A, the Company was in the process of negotiating an extension with some of the holders.
+The amount totalling \$1,975,000 were repaid from the previously outstanding balance of the promissory notes outstanding.
+The balance of promissory notes still payable by the Company as at the date of this MD&A, is \$1,551,300.